rust-lang/book/src/ch17-02-trait-objects.md

-## Using Trait Objects that Allow for Values of Different Types
+## Using Trait Objects That Allow for Values of Different Types

 In Chapter 8, we mentioned that one limitation of vectors is that they can store elements of only one type.
 We created a workaround in Listing 8-10 where